BES Online Portal Employers Terms of Service

 11 Limitation of Liability

-11.1 Aggregate Liability and Exclusion of Certain Types of Damages.
+11.1 Aggregate Liability and Exclusion of Certain Types of Damages

-11.2 Exceptions and Interpretation.
+11.2 Exceptions and Interpretation

 12 Miscellaneous

-The term ‘including’ means ‘including without limitation.’
+The term “including” means “including without limitation.”

 13 Mutual Confidentiality Obligations

-13.1 Meaning of Confidential Information.
+13.1 Meaning of Confidential Information

-Each party (as the “Receiving Party”) agrees that all code, inventions, know-how, business, technical, and financial information it obtains from the disclosing party (the “Disclosing Party”) constitutes the confidential property of the Disclosing Party (together, “Confidential Information”), provided that it is identified as confidential at the time of disclosure or should reasonably be known by the Receiving Party to be Confidential Information due to the nature of the information disclosed and the circumstances surrounding the disclosure.
-Any service performance information, pricing terms, and documentation shall be deemed the Confidential Information of BES.
-Customer Content shall be deemed the Customer’s Confidential Information.
+Each party (as the Receiving Party) agrees that all code, inventions, know-how, business, technical, and financial information obtained from the disclosing party constitutes the confidential property of the disclosing party (“Confidential Information”).
+Service performance information, pricing terms, and documentation are the Confidential Information of BES.
+Customer Content is the Customer’s Confidential Information.

-13.2 Standard of Care.
+13.2 Standard of Care

-13.3 Compelled Disclosure and Equitable Relief.
+13.3 Compelled Disclosure and Equitable Relief

 14 Disclaimer of Warranties